-- (a) Subject to Annex 4(3)(g), the limit of indemnity on PII in respect of each and every claim shall be: - (i) in the case of a person whose firm's total income for the accounting year immediately preceding the year in question (the "relevant total income" and "relevant accounting year") is less than or equal to £200,000, at least the greatest of: - (aa) two and one half times that firm's relevant total income; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year; and - (cc) £50,000; - (ii) in the case of a person whose firm's relevant total income exceeds £200,000 but is less than or equal to £700,000, at least the greater of: - (aa) the aggregate of £300,000 and the firm's relevant total income; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year; - (iii) in the case of a person whose firm's relevant total income exceeds £700,000, at least the greater of: - (aa) £1 million; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year. - (b) The limit of indemnity on PII in respect of year 2000 date recognition claims, where available, may be on an aggregate basis as opposed to an each and every claim basis.
-The minimum limit on this cover must be calculated in accordance with Annex 4(3)(a).
+- (a) The limit of indemnity on PII in respect of each and every claim shall be: - (i) in the case of a person whose firm's total income for the accounting year immediately preceding the year in question (the "relevant total income" and

+"relevant accounting year") is less than or equal to £200,000, at least the greatest of:

-- (c) A firm's "total income" is the aggregate of the firm's professional charges and all other income (including commissions) received by a firm in respect of and in the course of the firm's business, but excluding any commission which the firm passes on to the client. - (d) The "largest fee" raised by a firm relates, in all cases, to the highest cumulative amount of fees raised to a particular client during the year rather than the largest single invoice raised. - (e) Subject to Annex 4(3)(g), any uninsured excess (that is to say, the amount of any claim which is borne by the firm before there is any payment by the insurer) in accordance with a firm's PII and FGI shall be restricted to 2 per cent of the limit of indemnity in respect of each and every claim provided pursuant to the PII or, as the case may be, FGI or £20,000 per principal in respect of each and every claim, whichever amount is the lesser. - (f) Subject to Annex 4(3)(g), the annual limit of indemnity to be provided by a firm's FGI shall be not less than £50,000 in respect of each and every claim.
+- (aa) twenty-five times the largest fee raised by the firm during the relevant accounting year; and - (bb) £500,000; - (ii) in the case of a person whose firm's relevant total income exceeds £200,000 but is less than or equal to £700,000, at least the greater of: - (aa) the aggregate of £300,000 and the firm's relevant total income; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year;, and - (cc) £500,000 - (iii) in the case of a person whose firm's relevant total income exceeds £700,000, at least the greater of: - (aa) £1 million; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year. - (b) The limit of indemnity on PII in respect of year 2021 date recognition claims, where available, may be on an aggregate basis as opposed to an each and every claim basis.
+The minimum limit on this cover must be calculated in accordance with Annex 4(3)(a). - (c) A firm's "total income" is the aggregate of the firm's professional charges and all other income (including commissions) received by a firm in respect of and in the course of the firm's business, but excluding any commission which the firm passes on to the client. - (d) The "largest fee" raised by a firm relates, in all cases, to the highest cumulative amount of fees raised to a particular client during the year rather than the largest single invoice raised. - (e) Any uninsured excess (that is to say, the amount of any claim which is borne by the firm before there is any payment by the insurer) in accordance with a firm's PII and FGI shall be restricted to 2 per cent of the limit of indemnity in respect of each and every claim provided pursuant to the PII or, as the case may be, FGI or £20,000 per principal in respect of each and every claim, whichever amount is the lesser. - (f) The annual limit of indemnity to be provided by a firm's FGI shall be not less than £50,000 in respect of each and every claim.